ghall15/fiscalhistory/webpage/_build/html/_sources/bond_pricing_primer.txt

 What's a Bond?
 ==============

 A bond is an I.O.U.
-It is a piece of paper that states
+It is a piece of paper that promises

      *on date* :math:`t`, *I will pay you* :math:`y` *dollars.*

 Of course things can be a little more complicated than this.

 Non-Coupon and Coupon Bonds
 ---------------------------

+Most bonds fall into one of two types:

 1. *Non-coupon* or *pure discount* bonds state